IBM/aspera-cli/docs/README.md

 > [!WARNING]
 > `ascli` is run inside the container, so transfers are also executed inside the container and do not have access to host storage by default.

-You may also probably want that files downloaded in the container are directed to the host.
+You may also want files downloaded in the container to be available on the host.
-For example, files transferred with `ascli` through folder `/xferfiles` (right hand side) would be available on host in `$HOME/xferdir`.
+For example, files transferred with `ascli` through folder `/xferfiles` (right-hand side) would be available on the host in `$HOME/xferdir`.
-In this case you also need to specify the shared transfer folder as a volume:
+In this case, you also need to specify the shared transfer folder as a volume:

 ```shell
 --volume $HOME/xferdir:/xferfiles